 Whitlingham C.P. and the surrounding area are excellent for fungi, and also benefit from having some experienced mycologists living nearby.
-This is a small selection of the fungi you can see here.
+For a downloadable checklist of the species recorded from the area so far click here.
+This page features a small selection of the fungi you can see here.
 Incidentally I would be interested in drawing together a list of the fungi found at sites off Whitlingham Lane and would welcome records from the area.

 Turkeytail (Trametes versicolor)